 How to Stop Pop-Up Ads in Google Chrome

-- Why do pop-ups keep appearing on my Chrome?
+- Why do Pop-ups keep appearing on Chrome?

-You can now get rid of annoying ads altogether.
+Pro tip: You can now get rid of annoying ads altogether.
 Clario is a completely new way of blocking ads, malicious emails, and fishy websites.
-Plus, it comes with built-in 24/7 support from live security experts.
+Plus, it comes with built-in 24/7 support from skilled security experts.
 Experience the future of personal digital protection.
-Sign up for Clario’s free trial.
+Sign up for Clario’s free trial (no credit card required).

 Disabling pop-ups in Chrome on your computer

 If pop-up ads bother you when you’re working at your desktop computer, be it a PC or a Mac, Chrome allows you to turn them off.

 To disable pop-ups in Chrome from your desktop computer:

 1. In Chrome, navigate to the upper right corner, click on the three dots to open Chrome’s menu (it’s called the kebab menu.
 We know, so funny!).
 Click on Settings

 2. From the panel on the left, select Privacy and security